Back hip circle

 The back hip circle is an element in men's and women's artistic gymnastics.
-It is usually performed on the uneven bars or high bar, but can also be done on the balance beam.
-It is a basic skill, and is usually one of the first learned by beginning gymnasts, but also appears as a component of more advanced moves.
-The back hip circle is first used in level 2 women gymnastics.
+It is usually performed on the uneven bars or horizontal bar, but can also be done on the balance beam.

+The back hip circle is a basic skill and is usually one of the first learned by beginning gymnasts.
+It also appears as a component of more advanced moves.

 On bars, the back hip circle is usually performed in combination with a cast.
 To perform the skill, the gymnast rests on the bar in a front support.
 He casts away, returns to the bar, and travels around it, returning to a front support.

 A more advanced version of the back hip circle is the clear hip.
 In this move, the gymnast still circles backwards around the bar, but does not return to a front support.
 A clear hip can be linked to a handstand, dismount or release move.

 On beam, the Yurchenko loop and the Teza both end in back hip circles.